 Ingredients

-- 3.25 cups +3-4 tablepoons all purpose flour 423 grams + 27-36 grams), also known as maida
+- 3 & ¼ cups + 3-4 tablespoons all purpose flour, 423 grams + 27-36 grams , also known as maida

 - 1 teaspoon salt

-- 1 cup water lukewarm, 8 oz
+- 1 cup water, lukewarm, 8 oz

-- 1 tablespoon sugar
+- 1 tablespoon sugar, 12 grams , I used granulated white sugar

 - 2 teaspoons active dry yeast

-- 2 tablespoons plain yogurt
+- 2 tablespoons plain yogurt, I used plain whole milk yogurt

-- 3 tablespoons oil I used vegetable
+- 3 tablespoons oil, 45 ml , I used vegetable oil

-- 2 large garlic cloves grated
+- 2 large garlic cloves, grated

 Garlic Butter, to brush on naan

-- 3 tablespoons butter I used unsalted
+- 3 tablespoons butter, I used unsalted

 - 3 tablespoons chopped cilantro